NktCHRN/LPIC_Var7_download_and_read/README.md

 ###

 This program downloads file from web-server to $file.
 Then, it prints first 11 lines of the file.
-Initially, the script takes the file from https://raw.githubusercontent.com/xpams/UIView-Blur/master/README.md and saves it to file.txt in folder with program.
-If you want to change something of these, just change the values of variables file or/and link.
+Initially, the script takes the file from https://raw.githubusercontent.com/xpams/UIView-Blur/master/README.md and saves it to $folder.
+If you want to change something of these, just change the values of variables file, link or/and folder.

 ###
 To run this program, type